The Philips hp6520 is a bit of an intriguing epilator. It could have been great but it’s still not entirely bad.

 - and the impressive accessories that make you think that this epilator should be more expensive, like the sensitive area cap, the massage attachment, the fact that it’s cordless, and the exfoliation brush for fighting ingrown hairs.

-The efficiency cap is substituted with the massage attachment.
+The efficiency cap is replaced by the massage attachment.

 As a balance: